search icon

 Depression Considerations

 A depression can have lasting consequences on economic conditions.
 The disadvantages of a depression mirror its characteristics, including high unemployment, rising borrowing costs, a decrease in living standards and well-being, and increases in the public deficit.
-None of these are easy circumstances for a small business to navigate.
-Thorough business planning and sustainable practices can help you prepare for an economic downturn.
+None of these is easy circumstances for a small business to navigate.
+Thorough business planning and sustainable practices can help entrepreneurs prepare for an economic downturn.

 Other Names for Depression

-When discussing the meaning of a depression, you might encounter these similar terms:
+When discussing the meaning of a depression, it’s common to encounter these similar terms:

 • Recession